 2.2.
 Procedure

-From January to June 2021, for a total of 19 sessions, patients admitted to the Eating Disorder Unit participated in MT sessions lasting one hour (from 5.30 pm to 6.30 pm) every Wednesday before dinner (Dinner was served at 6.45 pm).
+From January to June 2021, for a total of 19 sessions, patients admitted to the Eating Disorder Unit participated in MT sessions lasting one hour (from 5.30 pm to 6.30 pm).
+The sessions were held every Wednesday before dinner was served (at 6.45 pm).

-The Eating Disorder Unit is open for dinner only from Monday to Wednesday: on Monday they participate in creative activities (decoupage laboratory), on Tuesdays in group psychotherapy with cognitive-behavioural orientation.
-On Thursdays and Fridays it closes at 4pm.
-MT group was always numerous, average 10 people, and open, that means the girls who felt better and were discharged were replaced by girls in worse clinical conditions.
+The Eating Disorder Unit provides evening meals only from Monday to Wednesday.
+On Monday the patients participate in creative activities (decoupage workshops), on Tuesdays in group psychotherapy sessions with a cognitive-behavioural orientation.
+On Thursdays and Fridays the Unit closes at 4pm.
+The MT sessions have always been attended by numerous patients, with an average of 10 persons present.
+The MT activities avoided any strict impositions regarding attendance and any girls who felt better were discharged and replaced by others presenting worse clinical conditions.

-The sessions were all conducted in a multipurpose room where various rehabilitation activities were conducted.
-The room was not soundproofed but was quiet enough, well-lit and spacious enough to allow them to move around well.
+The sessions were all conducted in a multipurpose room where various rehabilitation activities were carried out.
+The room was not soundproofed but was sufficiently quiet, well-lit and with ample spaces allowing the participants to easily move around.

-All the activities of the center are designed for all the patients who attend the center and so, for this small-scale preliminary study, we have not set up a control group for the research, preferring to measure the anxiety before dinner even on days when the MT activity did not take place.
+The entire range of activities of the centre are designed for all patients attending treatment sessions, therefore for this small-scale preliminary study we did not set up a control group for the research, preferring to measure the presence of anxiety preceding an evening meal also on days when the MT activities did not take place.

 Pre-meal anxiety was consistently measured from January to June on Monday, Tuesday and Wednesday evenings using the Anxiety Thermometer (AT) [36, 37, 38].
-The scale was delivered by a nurse of the Eating Disorder Unit just after the end of the MT group and before dinner.
+The scale was delivered by a nurse of the Eating Disorder Unit just after the end of the MT group and before evening meals.

-Patients complete the AT every night as a routine activity and were not informed of the study objectives.
-Even the nurses were not informed of the study objective, so patients and nurses and the music therapist were blinded to the aim of the study.
-The only person aware of the research was the investigator, the psychologist of the Eating Disorder Unit.
-The head of the center was informed of the ongoing research.
+Patients provide an indication of their feelings using the AT every night as a routine procedure and were not informed of the objectives of the study.
+Nor were the nurses informed of the purpose of study, so the patients themselves, the nurses and the music therapist were entirely unaware of its aims.
+The only person fully cognizant of the goal research was the investigator himself, the psychologist of the Eating Disorder Unit.
+The head of the centre was informed of the ongoing research.

-No specific written informed consent was requested from the patients for the study nor an opinion was requested from the local ethics committee as the tools used for the assessments are the same as those used in normal clinical practice and MT is part of the Eating Disorder Unit activities for which patients sign an initial consent.
+No specific written informed consent was required from the patients involved in the study and an opinion on the part of the local ethics committee was not sought as the tools used for the assessments are the same as those adopted in normal clinical practices and MT forms part of the Eating Disorder Unit activities, with respect to which patients provide their initial consent in writing.

-MT is part of the activities that take place at the Eating Disorder Unit but not continuously.
-It is normally carried out by an external professional from September to June and suspended during the summer.
-Due to complications experienced through the Covid 19 pandemic, all activities entrusted to external professionals had been suspended during 2020.
-Thus, the MT restarted in January 2021.
+MT is one of the activities carried out at the Eating Disorder Unit but the technique is not administered on a continuous basis.
+It is normally conducted by an external professional from September to June and suspended during the summer.
+Due to complications arising due to the Covid 19 pandemic all of the activities entrusted to external professionals were suspended during 2020.
+Thus, MT restarted in January 2021.

 2.3.
 Measures

 The AT was used to measure anxiety as self-reported by participants.
-The AT is a visual analog scale on which participants rate their level of anxiety from 0 (none) to 10 (extreme).
+The AT is a visual analogue scale where participants rate their level of anxiety from 0 (none) to 10 (extreme).

+The request was formulated as follows:

-The request was: try to measure your degree of anxiety on a scale from 0 to 100 where 0 corresponds to "completely relaxed" and 100 corresponds to "as much anxiety as possible”, mark the number that best identifies your status on the thermometer (fig. 1).
+“Try to measure your degree of anxiety on a scale from 0 to 100, where 0 corresponds to ‘completely relaxed’ and 100 corresponds to ‘as much anxiety as possible’, Mark the number that best identifies your status on the thermometer (fig. 1).”

 Figure 1.
 The anxiety thermometer (AT), Mitchell et al., 2012.